tanvividyala/context-sensitivity-llms/README.md

 `masked_surprisal()`: For `mBERT` and `XLM-R`, I placed a `[MASK]` token at the end of the prefix.
 I extracted the logits for the mask position to compute the probability of the critical word.
 If the tokenizer split the word into several sub-tokens, I used the mean surprisal across those pieces.

 ### Procedure
 I ran each of the twenty stimuli through all four models.
 This process produced 80 total data points.
 For each case, I recorded the model, the condition, the critical word, and the surprisal value in a pandas dataframe.
-Here are the first and last 5 rows of the dataset.

 | model        | condition   | critical     | surprisal   |
 |--------------|-------------|--------------|-------------|